-You know that I love writing posts that I love to read so when I went in search of a talented Dermatologist to help shed some light on our biggest skincare questions I was thrilled when Doctor Derm messaged me to help!
+You know that I love writing posts that I love to read so when I went in search of a talented dermatologist to help shed some light on our biggest skincare questions I was thrilled when Doctor Derm messaged me to help!
 We collected your biggest skincare questions and Dr. Uddin and I sat down for an interview where she shared her professional insight into the world of dermatology and what people like us really want to know.

 TELL ME ABOUT THIS EXPERT

 Sabrina Uddin, M.D.
-(I know, twins!) is a board-certified dermatologist based in Tennessee.
+(I know, twins!) is a board-certified dermatologist based in LA.
 She received her undergraduate degree from the University of Illinois at Urbana-Champaign and her M.D. from the Chicago College of Medicine at the University of Illinois.
-She recently completed a three-year residency in at Loma Linda University Medical Center in California.
+She recently completed a three-year residency at Loma Linda University Medical Center in California.

 Sabrina is a powerhouse on Instagram where she shares valuable information about skincare and educates her audience with product recommendations, process explanations and so much more.

 HOW CAN I DECREASE THE APPEARANCE OF MY ACNE SCARS?